peppelinux/ansible-slapd-eduperson2016/README.md

 Setup Certificates
 ------------------

-In order to use TLS you must have a certificate, for testing purposes a self-signed certificate will suffice.
+In order to use SASL/TLS  you must have certificates, for testing purposes a self-signed certificate will suffice.
 To learn more about certificates, see OpenSSL.
 Remeber that OpenLDAP cannot use a certificate that has a password associated to it.

-First create your certificates and put them in roles/files/certs/.
-Then configure their names in playbook variables.

-A script to create your own self signed keys with easy-rsa could be this:
+First of all create your certificates and put them in roles/files/certs/ then configure their names in playbook variables.
+A script named make_CA.sh can do this automatically, this create your own self signed keys with easy-rsa.
+Here it is:

 ````
 #!/bin/bash